The Importance of a Child’s Bedroom Sanctuary

 If you have a large family it may be difficult, if not impossible, to give every one of your children their own bedroom.
 If it is possible, however, there are quite a few benefits that a child will gain by it.
 In fact, a child that has his or her own bedroom will be better able to handle responsibility and will mature faster than one that doesn’t, for various reasons.
 We’ve outlined some of the most important of these reasons below.
 If you have children and you’re wondering what to do about your own bedroom situation please read on.

-* Having a bedroom alone means that, within reason, a child can pick and choose what they want on their walls.
+*Having a cabin bed in your bedroom alone means that, within reason, a child can pick and choose what they want on their walls.
 While this may seem trivial it gives them ‘control’ over the bedroom environment and teaches a valuable lesson in said control.
 It also can give a child a higher sense of self-esteem, something very valuable in their formative years.

 * Having a room of their own will give a child the ability to keep their things safe from the prying hands of younger, possibly destructive, siblings.
 For example, a Lego creation that’s in the process of being made or an art project that is drying.
 It also allows a modicum of privacy, which becomes more important the older they get.